NottPeak/Ultraviolet/README.md

 <h1 align="center">Ultraviolet</h1>

-<p align="center">Advanced web proxy used for evading internet censorship or accessing websites in a controlled sandbox.<br><br>
+<p align="center">Advanced web  used for evading internet censorship or accessing websites in a controlled sandbox.<br><br>
 Ultraviolet works by intercepting HTTP requests with a service worker script that follows the <a href="https://github.com/tomphttp">TompHTTP</a> specifications</p>

 ## Features
 - CAPTCHA support along with hCAPTCHA support
 - URL encoding settings to further hide activity when using Ultraviolet
 - Configuration all done on the client-side via service-workers
-- Speed in comparison to other web proxies that fully proxy content
+- Speed in comparison to other web proxies that fully  content
 - Blacklist setting and more for easy hosting
 - Security in mind and leak prevention
 - Frequent updates to improve site support or fix security issues